SteelCompendium/data-rules-md-dse/Abilities/Kits/Warrior Priest/Weakening Brand.md

   type: kit-ability/warrior-priest
 effects:
   - roll: Power Roll + Might, Reason, Intuition, or Presence
-    t1: 3 + M, R, I, or P holy damage
+    tier1: 3 + M, R, I, or P holy damage
-    t2: 5 + M, R, I, or P holy damage
+    tier2: 5 + M, R, I, or P holy damage
-    t3: 8 + M, R, I, or P holy damage
+    tier3: 8 + M, R, I, or P holy damage
-  - effect: Until the end of the target's next turn, they have damage weakness equal to the characteristic score used for this ability's power roll.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the target's next turn, they have damage weakness equal to the characteristic score used for this ability's power roll.
 ```